Applied Clinical Psychology MSc

 Please enable Javascript to read our student reviews

-On successful completion of our Applied Clinical Psychology MSc degree you will acquire a number of essential skills as our course aims to:
+On successful completion of our applied clinical psychology MSc degree you will acquire a number of essential skills as our course aims to:

 • Equip the individual with a broad understanding of clinical psychology, skills in critical appraisal and application of knowledge for direct patient benefit/service development and future study.